bouffalolab/bouffalo_sdk/examples/nn/Readme.md

 ## License

-This NMSIS is modified based on open-source project CMSIS to match Boufflao Lab requirements.
+This NMSIS is modified based on open-source project [Nuclei NMSIS](https://github.com/Nuclei-Software/NMSIS) to match Boufflao Lab requirements.
 This project transplant NMSIS into bl_mcu_sdk structure for Bouffalo Lab Device Adapting.
 NMSIS is licensed under Apache-2.0.